Fat choy: Production

 Fat choy grows on the ground in the Gobi Desert and the Qinghai Plateau.
 Over-harvesting on the Mongolian steppes has furthered erosion and desertification in those areas.
 The Chinese government has limited its harvesting, which has caused its price to increase.

-This may be one reason why some commercially available fat choy has been found to be adulterated with strands of a non-cellular starchy material, with other additives and dyes.
+Commercially available fat choy has been found to be adulterated with strands of a non-cellular starchy material, with other additives and dyes.
 Real fat choy is dark green in color, while the counterfeit fat choy appears black.

-Chinese culture
+Use

+China

-Its name in Cantonese sound the same as a Cantonese phrase meaning "struck it rich" (though the second syllable, coi, has a different tone) -- this is found, for example, in the Cantonese saying, "Gung1 hei2 faat3 coi4" (恭喜發財, meaning "wishing you prosperity"), often proclaimed during Chinese New Year.
-Therefore, it is a popular ingredient for the Chinese New Year, like in the reunion dinner.
-It is enjoyed as an alternative to cellophane noodles.
+Its name in Cantonese sounds like a Cantonese phrase meaning "struck it rich" (though the second syllable, coi, has a different tone) -- this is found, for example, in the Cantonese saying, "Gung1 hei2 faat3 coi4" (恭喜發財, meaning "wishing you prosperity"), often proclaimed during Chinese New Year.
+Therefore, it is a popular ingredient for Chinese New Year dishes, such as in the reunion dinner.
 It is mostly used in Cantonese cuisine and Buddhist cuisine.
 It is sometimes used as a hot pot ingredient.